-- (a) at the time such increased requirement became applicable to it, the lot: - (1) had at least 5,000 sq.ft. of lot area and 50 feet of frontage on a street; and - (2) was held in ownership separate from all other lots having frontage within 1,000 feet on that same street; and - (3) conformed to then-existing dimensional requirements; and - (b) the lot is to be used for a single-family dwelling; and - (c) yards shall be not less than the following:
+- (a) at the time such increased requirement became applicable to it, the lot: - (1) For single family development had at least 5,000 sq.ft. of lot area and 50 feet of frontage on a street.
+For non-residential development in the B-1 and Industrial zoning districts had at least 20,000 sq.ft. of lot area and 125 feet of frontage on a street; and - (2) was not held in common ownership with any adjoining land; and - (3) conformed to then-existing dimensional requirements; and - (b) the lot is to be used in conformance with the uses allowed for such district; - (c) yards shall be not less than the following, except that footnotes "b", "c" and "g" of Section 2600 of this Bylaw shall remain in effect for non-residential development:.